sunnysideup/silverstripe-found-it-already/README.md

 2. some public modules (see `composer.json`)

-3. three private modules, also part of composer.json, that are specific to this project:
+3. three private modules, also listed in `composer.json` specific to this project:

 -   [sunnysideup/site-management](https://github.com/sunnysideup/silverstripe-site-management)
 -   [sunnysideup/health-check](https://github.com/sunnysideup/silverstripe-health-check)
 -   [sunnysideup/theme-info-only](https://github.com/sunnysideup/silverstripe-theme-info-only)

-To get access to any of thes projects, please email `devs@found-it-already.com`.
+To get access to any of these projects, please email `yes@found-it-already.com`.

 ## Making changes to the code

 There are two ways to do this:

 1. You could fork the module you want to change and then update the `composer.json` file to use your forked version.
-   You can then make changes to the forked code and submit a pull request to the original module.
+   You can then make changes to the forked code
+   Once done, you can then submit a pull request to the original module.

-2. You could also make changes to the original module (if you have access rights).
+2. You could make changes to the original module (if you have write access).
-   If you like to change the original module then please do so in a branch and make a pull request.
+   If you like to change the original module then please do so in a branch and make a pull request once done.

 ## editing the back-end code

-We try to follow the SilverStripe standards, where possible and practicable.
+We try to follow the SilverStripe PHP standards, concepts and approaches, where possible and practicable.

 ## editing the front-end code

-The project uses webpack.
-Webpack is included as a stand-alone module.
+The project uses a Symphony flavour of WebPack.
+It is included as a stand-alone module.
 To start working with the front-end you can use the bash scripts included in the `bin` folder.
 If they do not work for your setup then you can can set up your own scripts as you see fit.
 The scripts are: